Guilouz/Creality-Helper-Script-Wiki/docs/helper-script/backup-and-restore-moonraker-database.md

     - On original Fluidd Web Interface go to `Configuration` icon on the left side.
     - On original Mainsail Web Interface go to `Machine` tab on the left side.

+!!!
+Note
+    You can also use `MOONRAKER_BACKUP_DATABASE` macro to backup Moonraker database.

 ## Restore
 <hr>